 For more information on mobile internet options for active nomads:

 How to Find What Works Best in a Single Location

-Our number one tip for figuring our what works best in a single location?
+Our number one tip for figuring out what works best in a specific location?

 Ask your neighbors.

 You can learn a lot just by asking what those around you are already utilizing for their internet access.

 If you're at a campground, RV park, marina, or other housing situation, ask the owners, management, or other guests what they suggest.